Waterfront Streetcar: Cancellation of service

 In January 2016, it was announced that a private venture, Friends of the Benson Trolleys, was intending to raise the money required to retrofit two of the streetcars to allow them to be used on the future Center City Connector on 1st Avenue.
 The plan closely mirrors one suggested in May 2009 by then Seattle Mayor, Greg Nickels.
-The remaining three cars were sold by King County to St. Louis, for use on their heritage Delmar Loop Trolley, for which they will need several modifications before they can be used.
-Only one car has been retrofitted (by Gomaco) for service in St. Louis; the other two remain in storage for possible future use.
+The remaining three cars were sold by King County to St. Louis, for potential use on the heritage Delmar Loop Trolley line.
 The specific cars sold to St. Louis were Nos.
 482, 512, and 518, and they left Seattle in early June 2016.
+However, even though one car (512) was heavily modified (by Gomaco) in 2018 for service in St. Louis, it never entered service, and at the end of 2024 ownership of all three cars was transferred to Gomaco by the Bi-State Development Agency, which had taken over operation of the Loop Trolley in 2022 and dropped plans for more frequent service.

 The streetcars retained by King County Metro are Nos.
 272 and 605 (along with 525, which never entered service, and has been kept only as a source of parts).
 Because the warehouse in which they had been stored since the end of Waterfront Streetcar service in 2005 was due to be torn down, to make way for expansion of a Metro bus garage, the streetcars were moved out in early June 2016, to a private site in Arlington, Washington, where they will be stored indefinitely, awaiting possible future developments in the proposals for their return to service.